 In 2017 we invested in equipment at our Torquay surgery to be able to offer keyhole surgery for the benefit of our patients, one of the first practices in Devon to do so.
 Keyhole surgery is now considered the highest standard in human medicine due to faster recovery times and less pain, and we see the same in our pet patients.
 Clients who use our Paignton surgery can still make use of these services, we will endeavour to help with any transport issues.

 Keyhole surgery can be utilised for one of our routine procedures – neutering of female dogs.
-‘Keyhole spay’ is becoming more common throughout the UK, but we are one of the first practices in Devon to offer this to our patients.
+‘Keyhole spay’ is becoming more common throughout the UK, but we were one of the first practices in Devon to offer this to our patients.
 A normal spay involves removal of the womb and ovaries via an incision through the skin and muscle of the middle of the tummy.
 For a large dog this can be quite a big wound of 10cm or more.
-With key-hole surgery the ovaries are removed via 2 tiny incisions, around 1cm long.
+With key-hole surgery the ovaries are removed via 2 tiny incisions, less than 1cm long.
 The main advantages to the patient are: